amansinghvirk/prompt-engineering-using-chatGPT/README.md

     - Employment Opportunities
     - Investment
     TRANSLATED_LANGUAGE: English
-    TRANSLATED_TEXT: "### Instructions ###\n            - only keep the translated text\
-      \ in results\n\n        Text: \"The Central Cabinet has approved the proposal to\
-      \ establish seven mega integrated textile parks to increase employment opportunities\
-      \ and attract investment in the textile industry.
-The meeting of the Central Cabinet\
-      \ was held on Wednesday under the chairmanship of Prime Minister Narendra Modi,\
-      \ in which the establishment of 7 mega integrated textile region and apparel (PM-MITRA)\
-      \ parks was approved.
-A total of 4445 crore rupees will be spent on these parks\
-      \ in 5 years.
-Central Minister Piyush Goyal said in a press conference that a provision\
-      \ of 4445 crore rupees has been made for a period of five years for the PM-MITRA\
-      \ scheme.
-This decision is inspired by PM Modi's 5F vision, which is Farm to Fiber\
-      \ to Factory to Fashion to Foreign.\""
+    TRANSLATED_TEXT: The Central Cabinet has approved the proposal to establish seven mega integrated textile parks to increase employment opportunities and attract investment in the textile industry.
+The meeting of the Central Cabinet was held on Wednesday under the chairmanship of Prime Minister Narendra Modi, in which the establishment of 7 mega integrated textile region and apparel (PM-MITRA) parks was approved.
+A total of 4445 crore rupees will be spent on these parks in 5 years.
+Central Minister Piyush Goyal said in a press conference that a provision of 4445 crore rupees has been made for the PM-MITRA scheme for a period of five years.
+This decision is inspired by PM Modi's 5F vision, which is Farm to Fiber to Factory to Fashion to Foreign.